repoze/repoze.workflow/docs/configuration.rst

 ``type``

   The workflow type.
 This is attribute is required.
-It should be a string, indicating the context in which it's used (often "security").
+It should be a string, indicating the situation in which it's used (e.g.
+  "security").
+Multiple workflows configured in a system may share the same type.

 ``name``